jamesholland-uk/pan-os-versions-in-public-cloud-providers/README.md

 ## Acknowledgements

 - Inspiration for this project came from the great idea by [@jtschichold](https://www.github.com/jtschichold) with his [IOC tracker](https://github.com/jtschichold/panwdbl-actions)
-- Many thanks to [@lachlanjholmes](https://www.github.com/lachlanjholmes) for contributing the initial AWS code for image versions, and an enhancement to list the AMI IDs per region as well
+- Many thanks to [@lachlanjholmes](https://www.github.com/lachlanjholmes) for contributing the initial AWS code for image versions, an enhancement to list the AMI IDs per region, and adding Panorama versions and AMI IDs per region for AWS

 ## Status
 ![Workflow Badge](https://github.com/jamesholland-uk/pan-os-csp-versions/actions/workflows/aws-actions.yml/badge.svg)